 Get Your Basic Needs Met

-If you do not have access to food, clothing, housing, technology, or other basic needs as a result of COVID-19 closures, then we are here to connect you with college or community resources.
+We are here to connect students without access to food, clothing, housing, technology, or other basic needs to college and community resources.

 Health and Wellness Resources

 24/7 telehealth and telemental health services.
 Get medical treatment for common ailments, prescriptions, and lab orders, as well as urgent mental health support and short-term therapy through phone or video appointments.
 These services are free to currently enrolled Los Rios students.

 FindHelp.Org is an online social care network that connects people with programs and social services in their communities.
 Search for free or reduced-cost services like medical care, food, job training, and more.

 CalFresh (formerly known as Food Stamps) is a nutrition program that helps students and their families buy healthy foods.
 Learn how to apply for CalFresh benefits.